mugabiBenjamin/tinymce_typer/README.md

 Contributions to TinyMCE Typer are welcome!
 To contribute:

-_Please ensure your code follows the project's style guidelines and includes appropriate tests._

 ## License

-This project is licensed under the terms of the license included in the repository.
+- This project is licensed under the terms of the license included in the repository.
 See the [MIT License](./LICENSE) file for details.

 ## Feedback

 - Found a bug or have a feature request?
 Please open an [Issue](https://github.com/mugabiBenjamin/tinymce_typer/issues) on GitHub.
-- Want to contribute?
-Pull requests are welcome!
-See the [Contributing section](#contributing) for more details.

 ## Acknowledgements